 - May 27: I fell down and go boom, sprained the left side of my body, and put myself on the shelf for about six weeks.

 - July 29: I bought a new laptop.
-And for the first time in forever, didn’t feel a need to buy the top of the line beastie from Apple (and then talked about it after I settled in and used it a bit. months later, I’m thrilled at the decision I made, I love this unit).
+And for the first time in forever, didn’t feel a need to buy the top of the line beastie from Apple.
+Months later, I’m thrilled at the decision I made, I love this unit.

 - August 12: Vacation part deux (and part two): two days photographing on the central coast.
 Man, I gotta stop being so slackworthy at work and slow down at taking so much time off.